 Many people also enjoy growing more exotic fruits like pineapples or kiwi fruits.
 They’re more difficult (especially if you’re trying to grow something like a banana tree), but the fruits of your labor are well worth it.

-- Sage – With its savory, peppery flavor, it’s considered an essential herb for any chef, and it’s really easy to grow too.
+Sage – With its savory, peppery flavor, sage is considered an essential herb for any chef, and it’s really easy to grow too.
 An NFT system suits it best but you can use other systems if you want to grow it alongside other herbs.

 Rosemary – Aromatic and pretty, rosemary adds a great deal of flavor to meats, but you’ll find it used extensively in bread-making as well.
 The fibrous roots of rosemary develop best in a drip system with a soilless potting mix.

 Many herbs don’t take up much room which makes them perfect for a window-sill or kitchen-top garden.
 The closer they are to your kitchen, the fresher the ingredients, am I right?
 While it’s not best suited to all of the plants at once, all of these herbs can be grown together using an ebb-and-flow or DWC system to keep them in the same planter and save on space.
 As an added note, if you want to grow mint for tea or flavoring it should be grown separate, as its roots take up a lot of space.
 Be sure to read our how-to guides for additional tips on growing indoors.